-The hotels in Wollongong, on the NSW South Coast, went through a major transformation during the 1930s after a massive economic and population expansion with the arrival of the Hoskins Iron and Steel Works at Port Kembla in 1927.
+THE hotels in Wollongong, south of Sydney, went through a major transformation during the 1930s, following a population explosion after the establishment of Hoskins Iron and Steel Works at Port Kembla in 1927.

-The works, a few kilometres south of Wollongong, became Australian Iron and Steel the following year, and as the 1930s progressed, the region struggled with the population explosion as Wollongong became the economical capital of the Illawarra.
+The works, a few kilometres south of Wollongong, became Australian Iron and Steel the following year, and as the 1930s progressed, the Illawarra region struggled to accommodate the thousands of men seeking employments at the works.

-The old pubs that had lined Crown Street for decades, catering for farmers and coal miners, suddenly became inadequate to cater for the influx of men.
+The old pubs that had lined Wollongong’s Crown Street for almost a century, catering for farmers and coal miners, suddenly became inadequate to cater for the influx of men.

-The hotels underwent major renovations to cater for the increase in population, however, despite this, the pubs were unable to keep pace with the changes.
+To compensate, the hotels underwent major renovations and extensions to provide for the increase in population.
+Despite this the pubs were unable to keep pace with the rapid growth.

 Flooded with a new population of workers employed in their thousands by the rapidly expanding steel works and subsidiary industries of the adjoining Port Kembla, Wollongong is suffering from such an acute shortage of beds that it has produced not one Box and Cox, but hundreds.